Anita Ganesan

 In situ greenhouse gas measurements in India

 One of my main research interests is in measuring the concentrations of greenhouse gases in South Asia, an area that holds significant implications for global climate and climate policies.
-Despite its importance, this region of the world is poorly monitored by global atmospheric monitoring networks.
-In 2011, collaborators from the …
+Despite its importance, this region of the world is poorly monitored Continue reading In situ greenhouse gas measurements in India→

 ECD installed!